commercialhaskell/stack/doc/GUIDE.md

 ```

 Note that you can also unpack to the directory of your liking instead of
-the current one by issueing:
+the current one by issuing:

 ```
 cueball:~$ stack unpack yackage-0.8.0 --to ~/work